EDUCATION & RESOURCES

 Interfaith Views on Death, Dying, and Hospice

 Religion is an important part of many people’s lives, particularly as we get closer to the end of life.
 What role does faith and spirituality play when planning and exploring end-of-life care for a loved one?
-Please join interfaith leaders on Zoom as we discuss Jewish, Muslim, and Christian views on death, dying, and hospice.
-This free event serves to shed light on a subject many don’t think about until it’s right there, staring them in the face.
+This webinar discusses Jewish, Muslim, and Christian views on death, dying, and hospice.
 There is no better time than the present to think about how the traditions of different faiths might influence your preferences when you or your loved one begins making decisions on end-of-life care.

 Helping Families Through This Journey